mdasberg/grunt-ng-apimock/README.md

   "method": "the http method (ie GET)",
-  "name": "identifiable name for this service call"  // if non is provided, expression$$method will be used "isArray": "indicates if the response data is an array or object", "default": "name of the scenario", // if non is provided the response will result in a 404 "responses": {
+  "name": "identifiable name for this service call"  // if non is provided, expression$$method will be used "isArray": "indicates if the response data is an array or object", "responses": {
     "some-meaningful-scenario-name": {
-      "status": 200, // optional - defaults to 200
-      "data": {}, // optional
+      "default": true, // if false or not provided the response will result in a 404 "status": 200, // optional - defaults to 200 "data": {}, // optional
       "headers": {}, // optional - defaults to {}